Purpose and scope

 System People are committed to maintaining the highest possible standards to meet its social, moral and legal responsibilities to safeguard the welfare of every child/young person or vulnerable adult (hereinafter referred to as learners).

 The emphasis of our safeguarding strategy and action plan is to focus on all the people who use our services.
-This will be a further demonstration of our organisational vision and value base.
-In order to meet the company vision and values to treat people well and keep people safe we need to demonstrate our effectiveness in safeguarding adults and children from abuse or the potential of abuse of any kind to enable people and children to feel safe.
+This will be a further demonstration of our organisational values & culture base.
+In order to meet the company culture and values to treat people well and keep people safe we need to demonstrate our effectiveness in safeguarding adults and children from abuse or the potential of abuse of any kind to enable people and children to feel safe.

 The Aims of the Safeguarding Strategy